So I just got a smart alecky little email from somebody saying, hey, Rush, anything about the ports deal in the news today?

 Here we go.

-The loss of nearly three million manufacts.
+The loss of nearly 3 million manufacturers.

-I just told you it's the best job market in five years for graduates.
+I just told you, it's the best job market in five years for graduates.

 But I'll just continue this.